WTFAcademy/WTF-Ethers/en/13_EncodeCalldata/readme.md

     interface.decodeFunctionResult("balanceOf", resultData)
     ```

-## Example: Interacting with the test network `WETH` contract
+## Example: Interacting with the `WETH` contract on test network

-Here, we will use the interface class to encode calldata and repeat the example of interacting with the test network `WETH` contract in [Lesson 5](https://github.com/WTFAcademy/WTFEthers/blob/main/05_WriteContract/readme.md).
+Here, we will use the interface class to encode calldata and repeat the example of interacting with the test network `WETH` contract in [Lesson 5](https://github.com/WTFAcademy/WTFEthers/tree/main/en/05_WriteContract/readme.md).

 1. Create the `provider` and `wallet` variables.